jugray/LeagueGui/README.md

 update their roster information.
 Team members can also be removed by selecting them from the roster and clicking "Delete Member"

+4.)
+Bugs
+-
+- No data restored when loading a pickled .ldb file containing a league_database instance.